|Nutritional Guidelines (per serving)|

-- 1.5 pounds chocolate candy coating (for dipping)
+- 1 1/2 pounds chocolate candy coating (for dipping)

 Put the heavy cream and 1/4 cup of the honey in a small saucepan over medium heat, and heat it until it just barely starts to boil.

 Don't whisk too quickly, as you don't want to cause air bubbles, but make sure that all of the chocolate has melted into the cream and the mixture is very smooth.

 Once the chocolate is melted, add the soft butter and whisk until that is incorporated as well.
 Your ganache should be very smooth and shiny.

 Refrigerate it until it is pliable but somewhat firm, about an hour.
 You basically want to be pliant enough to pipe through a piping bag, but stiff enough to then hold its shape.

-4. While you wait for the ganache to chill, make the bases for the truffles.
+While you wait for the ganache to chill, make the bases for the truffles.
 Melt the candy coating in the microwave until it is entirely melted and smooth, and spread about half of it in a very thin layer onto a foil-covered baking sheet.

-5. Once it's nearly set but still a little pliable, take a small 1-inch round cookie cutter and cut 60 circles from the chocolate.
+Once it's nearly set but still a little pliable, take a small 1-inch round cookie cutter and cut 60 circles from the chocolate.
 If you don't have a small cookie cutter, the bottom of a piping tip often works as an alternative.

-6. Pop the circles out, smooth out any rough edges, and set them aside on a baking sheet.
+Pop the circles out, smooth out any rough edges, and set them aside on a baking sheet.
 Take the remaining coating and put it back into the bowl with the melted coating to re-melt and use for dipping later.

 Pipe a tall circle of ganache around the outside edge of one of the chocolate circles.
-I usually go around twice to get the circle high enough to hold the honey that will fill the cavity.
+We recommend going around twice to get the circle high enough to hold the honey that will fill the cavity.
 Repeat until all of the chocolate discs have ganache "rings" around them.